Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Results

-It is reasonable to assume the response matrix of the cookie-box does not change for a given photon energy, gas target, photoelectron energy range and cookie-box configuration (fixed retardation, bias voltage...); thus $R$ can be used to predict the spectra of new shots.
-Higher resolution electron spectra $s_r$ can be reconstructed by multiplying the response matrix $R$ by the cookie-box measurement $c$ according to equation (\ref{gh2}).
-As illustrated in Fig.~\ref{fig:sigle1}, the peak profile and intensities of the cookie-box data (\textbf{a}) are changed after multiplying the matrix with the cookie-box measurement (\textbf{b}).
+It is reasonable to assume the response matrix of the PES array does not change for a given photon energy, gas target, photoelectron energy range and PES array configuration (fixed retardation, bias voltage...); thus $R$ can be used to predict the spectra of new shots.
+Higher resolution electron spectra $s_r$ can be reconstructed by multiplying the response matrix $R$ by the PES array measurement $c$ according to equation (\ref{gh2}).
+As illustrated in Fig.~\ref{fig:sigle1}, the peak profile and intensities of the PES array data (\textbf{a}) are changed after multiplying the matrix with the PES array measurement (\textbf{b}).

 The photon spectrum in Fig.~\ref{fig:sigle1} \textbf{b} was convolved with a Gaussian function with $\sigma$=0.2 eV to compare with the ghost-imaging-reconstructed spectrum.
-The $\sigma$ was derived by considering the number of data points in the cookie-box versus the spectrometer measurement.
+The $\sigma$ was derived by considering the number of data points in the PES array versus the spectrometer measurement.
 There are $1900/137\approx14$ spectrograph pixels between two eToF points; multiplying by the 0.013 eV/pixel dispersion of the spectrometer gives 0.2 eV which we take to be $\sigma$.
 One function of reconstruction is to remove instrumental broadening.
 Thus one observes the higher resolution of the reconstructed spectrum, which matches well with the convolved grating spectrometer measurement.
-This also indicates that in our case the resolution of reconstructed spectrum is limited by the number of data points within the Ne 1s photoelectron peak of cookie-box signal.
+This also indicates that in our case the resolution of the reconstructed spectrum is limited by the number of data points within the Ne 1s photoelectron peak of PES array signal.

 To quantify the performance of the reconstruction, we calculated the standard deviation of the difference signal between the electron-derived and the photon spectra $s_i$